Preventing and Eliminating Neglected Tropical Diseases: Why it Matters

-They include trachoma, river blindness, intestinal worms and other debilitating, painful, and sometimes deadly illnesses.
-According to the World Health Organization, these diseases infect one in seven people, including 875 million children, and are responsible for more than 500,000 deaths each year.
+These age-old diseases include trachoma, river blindness, intestinal worms and other debilitating, painful, and sometimes deadly illnesses.
+According to the World Health Organization, these diseases affect one in every five people on the planet, including 875 million children, and are responsible for more than 500,000 deaths each year.

 Since the 1950s, Helen Keller International has supported the control and treatment of trachoma in Africa.
 To date we have helped deliver tens of thousands of sight-saving trachoma surgeries in poor communities and will continue working toward the global trachoma elimination date of 2020.